jrdeslippe/perfportsite/docs/perfport/strategy.md

 * Maintaining a rigorous test-suite and automated regression test framework on multiple platforms
 * Developing code in a modular way that abstracts performance-critical regions

-The [Better Scientific Software (BSSw)](https://bssw.io/) site is a valuable resource---a hub for sharing information and educating about best practices.
+The [Better Scientific Software (BSSw)](https://bssw.io/) site is a valuable resource&mdash;a hub for sharing information and educating about best practices.

 ## Developing a Performance Portability Strategy